Giter Club home page Giter Club logo

 This GUI program lets you choose the certificate to encrypt your Remote Desktop Services connections.

-In Windows Server 2008 R2 and earlier, this functionality was available in the Remote Desktop Session Host Configuration (tsconfig.msc), but Microsoft removed it from Windows Server 2012 and later, which means you can only configure it programmatically using WMI.
+In Windows Server 2008 R2 and earlier, this functionality was available in the Remote Desktop Session Host Configuration (tsconfig.msc).
+However, Microsoft deleted this file from Windows Server 2012 and later, which means you can only configure it programmatically using WMI.
+This program restores the graphical certificate choice functionality that was removed.

-Thanks to major web browser vendors needlessly bullying certificate authorities into restricting the maximum validity duration of a certificate to roughly 1 year, I now have to deal with this problem far more often than if I could just buy a 5-year cert, install it once, and then not think about it for a long time.
-This change makes no sense: my owner checks are simply using domain validation, which is just a simple proof of DNS control and does not guarantee much of anything; key rotation is not more frequent because you are not required to generate a new private key or CSR, just a public cert; and all of the improvements over time in public key cryptography come from the protocols which use the certificates, not the certs themselves, such as Apache httpd and Nginx implementing HTTP/2 and TLSv1.3.
+Thanks to major web browser vendors needlessly bullying certificate authorities into restricting the maximum validity period of certificates to roughly 1 year, I now have to deal with this problem far more often than if I could just buy a 5-year cert, install it once, and then not think about it for a long time.
+This change makes no sense: my owner checks are simply using domain validation, which is just a simple proof of DNS control and does not guarantee much of anything; key rotation is not more frequent because you are not required to generate a new private key or certificate signing request, just a public cert; and all of the improvements over time in public key cryptography come from the protocols which use the certificates, not the certs themselves, such as Apache httpd and Nginx implementing HTTP/2, TLS 1.3, and improved cipher suites.

 1. Requirements